Imagine you’re walking down a busy street and are looking at shops as you pass them by. What is the first thing you notice about them?

 - Remove any unnecessary third-party scripts that might be slowing you down.
 Sometimes, they’re under higher load than usual and there’s nothing you can do about it.

 - Pick and choose the images that’ll make an impact over the lesser important ones – quality over quantity.
-Also, be sure to compress them as well through image optimization tools like TinyPNG.
+Also, be sure to compress them as well through image optimization tools like TinyImage and TinyPNG.

 5. Standing out from the Crowd